Janaghan/Gemini/research_agent/README.md

 # Research Agent

-This agent is designed to analyze documents (PDFs) and provide structured research summaries using Google's Gemini models.
+This agent is designed to analyze documents (PDFs, Text files) and provide structured research summaries using Google's Gemini models.
+It can also perform Google Searches when no file is provided.

 ## Features

--   **Document Analysis**: Uploads and processes PDF documents.
+-   **Document Analysis**: Uploads and processes PDF and Text documents.
+-   **Google Search**: Performs Google Searches and synthesizes results when no document is provided.
 -   **Structured Output**: Generates JSON responses containing:
     -   Comprehensive summary.
     -   Key research points with relevance and confidence scores.